Meriden School: History

 The main wing at Meriden after the 1936 redevelopment designed by Thomas Pollard Sampson that retained a portion of The Briars.

 Frederick Wallis Mayor of Strathfield in 1923 & 1924, and his family, were generous donors to Meriden.

 Administratively operating as an Australian company limited by guarantee since 17 March 1997, Meriden was founded by Jane (Jeannie) Monckton in 1897, at Agnes Street, Strathfield.
-Monckton had decided to home school her two sons due to a lack of suitable educational facilities for boys in the Strathfield area.
-Friends and neighbours clamoured to have their children join the two boys under her instruction, and so it was decided to establish Meriden, a school with approximately 19 students and two staff to assist.
+Monckton had decided to educate her two sons at home due to a lack of suitable educational facilities for boys in the Strathfield area.
+Friends and neighbours asked to have their children join the two boys under her instruction, and so it was decided to establish Meriden, a school with approximately 19 students and two staff to assist.
 Boarding facilities were available and fees for tuition were from 1½ guineas ($3.15) to 2 guineas per quarter for the regular curriculum, which included English, French, Latin, Mathematics, Australian History, Music, Needlework and Dancing.

 In 1907, Meriden moved to Woodward Avenue, where it was sold to Bertha Turner in 1908.
 Turner continued at Woodward Ave until larger premises could be found near Santa Sabina College on the Boulevarde, moving again soon after to its current location in the original Redmire Estate, on Redmyre Road.
 The school expanded in 1914 with the purchase two properties, The Briars, located adjacent to Meriden, and the original site at Redmyre Road.

 In 1918, following the 1916 changes to Department of Education requirements, Turner approached the Sydney Church of England Girls' Grammar School (SCEGGS) in Darlinghurst with the concept of amalgamation.
 Further negotiations were however prevented due to financial commitments, and the SCEGGS Council suggested that a group of local church people might be interested.
 The first school uniform and the school logo were introduced in 1921, and in 1922 the Meriden flag was presented by the Old Girls' Union.

 As Turner's health deteriorated, there was a suspicion that the school might close, and subsequently, a group of local people met to discuss the future of Meriden.
 It was agreed that a Council should manage the school, and debentures were sold in order to obtain the necessary finance.
 The original home, Wariora, which was owned by Turner, was not included in this transfer but remained her property.
 On her death, Wariora was transferred to her brother, who sold it on to the gardener and his wife, who in turn ran it as a boarding house.
 Wariora was eventually purchased by Meriden and was extended to include the school tuck shop.
 This building has since been demolished.

 After Turner's death, Grace Ovary was appointed by the Council as the new Headmistress.
 In 1927, sports practice was carried out at the cow pastures in the grounds of a ruined mansion named Milroy in Broughton Road, Strathfield.
 The end of this decade saw a growing and profitable school.